Some advanced configuration settings about the PrivateServer behavior.

 By default this option is disabled, so to enable it you first need to select "YES" in "NAT" option.
 If you have enabled the NAT then it's mandatory to configure the remaining options as well.

-The "Keep-alive Frequency" is part of a new feature that is not directly connected to the NAT setup.
 To better understand what a keep-alive is, please refer to PSOM 1.0 Groups.

 External media address